 Highway 11 rejoins Highway 9 again just south of Taitung City.
 This whole area is famous for the custard apple (釋迦), also known as sugar apple or Buddha’s head fruit, and you can also look out for the Taiwanese hybrid pineapple custard apple (鳳梨釋迦).
 The flesh of this ultra sweet, pudding textured fruit literally melts in your mouth.
 They go for up to NTD100 for a single large one, but are so worth it.
 You’ll see them for sale EVERYWHERE, and you may even see a custard apple mascot or two.

-Just south of Taitung City you'll also pass Chihpen/Zhiben Hot Spring (知本溫泉), with the usual assortment of hotels and facilities, then the insanely long stretch of Taimali Beach (太麻里).
-Somehow I didn't see anybody on the beach, but I also didn't see many spots where one could even get down to it.
+Just south of Taitung City you’ll also pass Chihpen/Zhiben Hot Spring (知本溫泉), with the usual assortment of hotels and facilities, where Cheng-Ping (see reviews / check prices) is an excellent choice for an overnight stay, then the insanely long stretch of Taimali Beach (太麻里).
+Somehow I didn’t see anybody on the beach, but I also didn’t see many spots where one could even get down to it.

 Next you’ll pass turnoffs for Jinfeng and then Jinlun Hot Springs.
 We explored up both roads by scooter but only found a few rustic developed hot spring resorts.
 We asked around about the natural springs mentioned in the Lonely Planet but didn’t have much luck finding them, though a comment on this blog indicates they might be destroyed.
 I would say give this a miss in less you are truly interested and have the time.

-This route is definitely a few hours slower, especially since there aren't many notable stops on the main route, so you'd probably just fly right down to Kenting.
-So if you are in a rush to get to the beach, skip this one, but if you want to enjoy 3-4 hours (after the turnoff, as opposed to 1-2 remaining hours to get to Kenting on the main route) on an incredibly beautiful, traffic-free road, and see some sand dunes (!) and some amazing views on the final approach to Kenting, then I would highly recommend this route.
+This route is definitely a few hours slower, especially since there aren’t many notable stops on the road described above.
+So if you are in a rush to get to the beach, skip this one, but if you want to enjoy 3-4 hours (after the turnoff described below, as opposed to 1-2 remaining hours to get to Kenting on the main route) on an incredibly beautiful, traffic-free road, and see some sand dunes (!) and some amazing views on the final approach to Kenting, then I would highly recommend this route.

 Follow the main route south from Taitung outlined above, but then about 10-15 minutes up Highway 9 after it veers inland from Daren, watch for the little turnoff to County Road 199, which also happens to be right on the border between Taitung and Pingtung (屏東縣) counties.
 There is some kind of derelict building right at the turnoff which seemed to be an attraction worth stopping at for local tourists but we couldn’t figure out why.